How to Avoid Inheritance Tax on Property in the UK

 Example: Married Couple with £1M in Property

 If a couple owns property worth £1 million and has made no gifts or trust arrangements, their estate could be liable for a large tax bill.
-But with the combined nil-rate bands and smart planning, that entire estate could potentially pass tax-free.
+But with the combined nil-rate bands and smart planning, that entire estate could potentially pass with significantly reduced tax liability.

-Other Considerations for Avoiding Inheritance Tax on Property
+Other Considerations for Reducing Your Inheritance Tax on Property

 Utilise Annual Exemptions